Transfer ownership of an Azure subscription to another account

 - Update billing alerts for this subscription at the Azure Account Center.

 - If you're working with a partner, consider updating the partner ID on this subscription.
-You can update the partner ID in the Azure Account Center.
+You can update the partner ID in the Azure portal.

 Frequently asked questions (FAQ)